 3A detailed separate set of standards will be provided by Meralco in line with the amended rules and subsequent clarifications provided by the Energy Regulatory Commission (ERC).
 (Annex A – 3 of Resolution No. 05, Series of 2020)

 Pictured is a diagram to show how your solar energy is collected and metered.

 Applying for Net Metering ensures that your solar installation is compatible with the power grid4, that it does not endanger yourself or others, and that it can be properly monitored to make sure you get the maximum value and savings from your investment.
 That's Meralco's 3S of Solar Energy.

-What happens if your solar installation is not registered with Meralco?
+What happens if your Renewable Energy (RE) installation is not registered with Meralco?

 Installing and operating a Renewable Energy facility without registering with Meralco exposes you and other customers to several risks and safety hazards.
 Meralco shall not be responsible or liable for any damages and losses that may result from the unauthorized operation of your installation, in violation of relevant laws, rules and regulations.